walahomar/ICS344-Project-242/PHASE1/AllSetup.md

 ```
 ### 11. Successful SSH Login using Python Script

-This screenshot shows that the custom Python script was able to successfully brute-force the SSH credentials.
+This shows that the custom Python script was able to successfully brute-force the SSH credentials.
 The script tested multiple username and password combinations, and eventually found the correct pair:
 Username: vagrant, Password: vagrant.